piazzai/os-ms-21-15751/README.md

 # os-ms-21-15751

-This repository includes data and R code for the analysis reported in [this paper]().
-The analysis was based on the following public databases:
+This repository includes data and commented R code for the analysis reported in [this paper]().
+The analysis is based on the following publicly available data:

 1. **Discogs.** Data dumps are available from [discogs.com](https://data.discogs.com/).
 This analysis used the dump from April 1, 2020.
 Download it and extract it to a folder called `discogs/` within your working directory.
 2. **MusicBrainz.** Data dumps are available from [metabrainz.org](https://metabrainz.org/datasets).
 This analysis used the MusicBrainz PostgreSQL dump from April 11, 2020.
 Download it and extract it to a folder called `musicbrainz/`.
 The database schema is explained [here](https://musicbrainz.org/doc/MusicBrainz_Database/Schema).